shopware5/devdocs/source/blog/_posts/2017-08-24-mutation-testing.md

     }
 }
 ```
-The execution of this unit tests creates the following output:
+The execution of these unit tests creates the following output:
 ```
 OK (2 tests, 2 assertions)